UtrechtUniversity/containerplatform-docs/docs/content/guides/deployment-with-ansible.md

 Now using project "ansible-deployment" on server "https://api.cl01.cp-acc.its.uu.nl:6443".
 ```

-Then a service account with a rolebinding
+Then a service account with a rolebinding (can be setup by a key user)

 ```bash
 $ oc project ansible-deployment
 Already on project "ansible-deployment" on server "https://api.cl01.cp-acc.its.uu.nl:6443".